Madjeisah/GCP/README.md

 For pre-training task, run:
 `python execute.py --logdir nc_ptrain.gcn --dataset nci1 --model gcn --augment_list random_walk_subgraph  node_attr_mask`

 You can add other argument like `--ptrain_percent 2.0`, which is the amount of data sample to use for pretrained embeddings.
-And also change the number of workers depending on your CPU, like, '--num_workers 4`.
+And also change the number of workers depending on your CPU, like, `--num_workers 4`.
 The default is set to 8.

 The model options are gcn, graphsage and gin.